 After running a fair amount of campaigns, and managing budgets that ran into millions of dollars a month my feeling is that Google isn’t fundamentally different from any other business – It puts out the red carpet for VIP clients and embraces big spenders.

-A parting insight
+A parting insight About Google AdWords

 My experience has been that the more you spend, the higher your score rank is, and the higher the score rank, the higher the CTR.
 A higher CTR leads to better ad position and a better ad position yields higher CTR.
-Higher CTR gives better quality score.
-Better quality score, yields a lower actual CPC, and so on… What a loop eh?
+Higher CTR gives a better quality score.
+Better quality score yields a lower actual CPC, and so on… What a loop eh?